 And this is just the beginning!

-You may find yourself pleasantly surprised by how much happiness something as simple as eating the raspberries you picked yourself can bring you, or how something as simple as learning how to play a harmonica can bring a little bit of joy into your everyday life.
+You may find yourself pleasantly surprised by how much happiness something as simple as eating the raspberries you picked yourself can bring you, or how simply exchanging family stories around the campfire can add so much joy to your life.

-So grab yourself a notebook, and start planning.
-With your own bucket list in hand, summer 2018 is guaranteed to be the best summer yet.
+So grab yourself a notebook and start planning.
+With your own bucket list in hand, this summer is sure to be the best summer yet.

 Leslie, a.k.a.
 Copy Girl, is a copywriter who gets butterflies from telling stories through words.